Reviewing Velo3D (VLD) & Its Rivals

 Earnings & Valuation

-This table compares Velo3D and its peers gross revenue, earnings per share and valuation.
+This table compares Velo3D and its competitors revenue, earnings per share and valuation.

 |Gross Revenue